-As a rule, an estate will have a lower centre of gravity than an SUV, and you can expect more luggage space and a lower boot floor.
+As a rule, an estate will have a lower centre of gravity than an SUV, and you can expect more luggage space and a lower boot floor, ideal if you like to pack plenty of caravan essentials for your tours.

 Just as choosing an SUV doesn’t necessarily mean that the car will be four-wheel drive, so choosing an estate doesn’t mean doing without it.
 Plenty of estate cars have four-wheel-drive versions.
-So if luggage space sits close to the top of your list of touring priorities, these are five of the very best estate tow cars.
+So if luggage space sits close to the top of your list of touring priorities, these are our picks for the very best estate tow cars.

 Škoda Superb Estate 2.0 TDI 150PS SE L DSG